matous-volf/yt-dlp/README.md

-<h2 align="center">⚙️ An asynchronous Rust library (with auto dependencies downloading) for yt-dlp, a feature-rich youtube (and others) audio/video downloader 🎬️</h2>
+<h2 align="center">⚙️ A Rust library (with auto dependencies downloading) for yt-dlp 🎬️</h2>

-<div align="center">This library is a Rust wrapper around the yt-dlp command line tool, which is a fork of youtube-dl with a lot of additional features and improvements.</div>
+<div align="center">This library is a Rust asynchronous wrapper around the yt-dlp command line tool, a feature-rich youtube (and others) audio/video downloader, which is a fork of youtube-dl with a lot of additional features and improvements.</div>
 <div align="center">The crate is designed to be used in a Rust project to download audio and video from various websites.</div>
 <div align="center">You don't need to care about dependencies, yt-dlp and ffmpeg will be downloaded automatically.</div>